 Producing a steady stream of great video ideas can be a bit of a challenge.
 But it is important: amazing video content is a great addition to your portfolio.
-Make sure to pick an online portfolio that lets you embed your videos—showing off your video prowess is sure to lure in potential clients!
+Make sure to pick a video portfolio website that lets you embed your videos—showing off your video prowess is sure to lure in potential clients!

 Not sure what to make YouTube videos about?
 We’re here for you—we’ve put together a list of the top YouTube video ideas that you can try for yourself.
 Let’s check them out!